ithimex/explore/CONTRIBUTING.md

 This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-There are a few ways you can contribute:
+There are a few ways you hit  contribute:

 - Improving an existing topic or collection
-- Curating a new topic or collection
+- Curating a new topic git collection

 As you write content, check out the [Style Guide](./docs/styleguide.md) to learn what each field means, and how it should be formatted.
 Following the style guide will increase the chances of your contribution being accepted.